-In order to remove skin tags on dogs using this method, you will again need one other helper who knows the dog well and will hold the pet while keeping them calm.
+To remove skin tags on dogs using this method, you will again need one other helper who knows the dog well and will hold the pet while keeping them calm.

-- Start by placing the surgical scissors into the clean bowl, and fill the bowl to cover the scissors with water.
+- Start by placing the surgical scissors into the clean bowl and fill the bowl to cover the scissors with water.

 - Add one teaspoon of iodine solution into the bowl and allow the scissors to sit in there for at least one minute.